tiagovbarreto/ticketing/README.md

 ## Tests
 #### To run test
-Every project have an npm test script that could be started using the command above inside the container:
+Every project has a npm test script that could be started using the command inside the container:
 ```sh
 npm run test
 ```